label Nutrition

 Hydration and Its Effect on Perceived Calorie Needs

 Dehydration consistently masquerades as hunger and fatigue.
-Research from the Human Performance Laboratory at the University of Connecticut shows that just 2% dehydration reduces aerobic performance by 6–7% — directly increasing effort and calorie burn for the same output.
+Research from the Human Performance Laboratory at the University of Connecticut shows that just 2% dehydration reduces aerobic performance by 6–7% — directly increasing effort and hiking calorie consumption for the same output.
+A hiker burning 400 kcal/hour at normal hydration is effectively burning 425–430 kcal/hour when mildly dehydrated, simply because the body works harder to maintain the same pace.

 A simple rule: 500 ml before leaving camp, 250–300 ml per hour of hiking, 500 ml with dinner.
 Electrolyte tabs (Nuun Sport, Precision Hydration PH1000) matter more on hot days and at altitude where ventilation-driven fluid loss is significant.